zhouyl/flowblade/docs/components/data-display/icon.md

 # Icon

 Iconify icon component with access to 100,000+ icons.
 Icon provides a flexible way to display icons from various icon collections.
+Perfect for UI icons, status indicators, and visual elements.

 ## Props